CREDITS AND GRADES

 All courses that are not designated “repeatable” can only be taken for credit once.
 This means that only one set of credits (i.e., 1 credit for a 1-credit course; 3 credits for a 3-credit course, etc.) can count toward degree requirements, even if you repeat the course.

-The University will not provide financial aid for a course that is not listed as repeatable in the course description or if a student repeated the course more than the number of times listed in the course description Financial aid recipients who are repeating courses, should see the Financial Aid Services Office with any questions.
+UH Manoa will not provide financial aid for a course that is not listed as repeatable in the course description or if a student repeated the course more than the number of times listed in the course description.
+Financial aid recipients who are repeating courses should see the Financial Aid Services Office with any questions.

 Repeating Failed Courses

 Students who receive an F or NC earn no credits.
 Students may repeat any course in which they received an F or NC for that semester.
-Starting with Fall 2012, for courses taken as a repeat, the last grade received for the course shall be included in the student's cumulative GPA.
+For courses taken as a repeat, the last grade received for the course shall be included in the student's cumulative GPA.
 The grade from the previous attempt shall be excluded from the GPA.
 Grades for each attempt are permanently recorded on the transcript.

 Repeating Courses with Grades of C-, D+, D, or D-